Andrew Darbyshire: Personal life

-He has three girls, Caitlin born 1998, Brooke born 2000 and Annabel born 2003.
-When Caitlin was only four months old, was diagnosed with infantile spasms, a form of epilepsy.
+Darbyshire has three daughters.
+When one of them, Caitlin, was four months old, she was diagnosed with infantile spasms, a form of epilepsy.
 One month later an MRI revealed that she had a condition called tuberous sclerosis (TS), which is a rare genetic disease that causes benign tumours to grow in the brain and other organs.
 After many tests it was confirmed that Caitlin's were contained to her brain.
-Over the next few years the family were to spend many days and nights at the children's hospital.
 Throughout 2005 and 2006 Caitlin's health deteriorated and the brain tumours kept recurring.
-The family had reached a stage where all treatment options had been exhausted and they knew that they would lose her at some point over the next few years.
-Caitlin Darbyshire died on 24 August 2006.
+Caitlin died on 24 August 2006.